rb3nzr/rb3nzr.github.io/_posts/2025-02-28-Zero2Automated-Feburary-2025-Challenge.md

 tags: rat plugx
 ---

-This write up covers my analysis for this month's Zero2Automated bi-monthly malware challenge, posted in the discord.
+This write up covers my analysis for this month's Zero2Automated bi-monthly malware challenge, which was posted in the discord.
 The list of sample files can be found [here](https://github.com/StrikeReady-Inc/samples/tree/main/2024-08-01%20Meeting%20invitation).

 After a quick look up of the file hashes and viewing online sandbox reports, the files appear to be associated with [PlugX/Korplug](https://malpedia.caad.fkie.fraunhofer.de/details/win.plugx) from around mid year 2024.
 PlugX/Korplug being a modular RAT that's commonly used by Chinese and DPRK APTs for espionage and persistence in compromised systems.
 Frequently observed in targeted attacks against government agencies, defense contractors, and research institutions.